 Despite our profitable fiscal year ended December 31, 2014, we have a history of net losses.
-We incurred a net loss in 2015 and the third quarter of 2016 and expect to continue to incur net losses for the foreseeable future, and we may never achieve or maintain profitability in the future.
+We incurred a net loss for the years ended December 31, 2015 and 2016 and expect to continue to incur net losses for the foreseeable future, and we may never achieve or maintain profitability in the future.

 We were profitable in the year ended December 31, 2014, primarily as a result of upfront payments under the Genentech Agreement and the Merck Agreement.
 We are not entitled to receive any additional upfront payments under these licensing or collaboration agreements.
-Any future milestone payments under the Genentech Agreement depend on our achievement of specific milestones, and any royalties depend on successful commercialization of GDC-0919 or other licensed products.
+Any future milestone payments under the Genentech Agreement depend on our achievement of specific milestones, and any royalties depend on successful commercialization of navoximod or other licensed products.
 The potential milestone and royalty payments under the Genentech Agreement are highly uncertain and dependent on many factors outside of our control related to possible future clinical trials and commercialization.
 We do not expect any milestone or royalty payments under these or other agreements, if any, to be sufficient to make us profitable in future years.
-As a result of these and other factors, we incurred a net loss of \$15.5 million in the third quarter of 2016 and we do not expect to be profitable for the foreseeable future.
+As a result of these and other factors, we incurred a net loss of \$85.2 million for the year ended December 31, 2016 and we do not expect to be profitable for the foreseeable future.
 If we had not received the upfront payments under the Genentech Agreement and the Merck Agreement, we would have incurred a net loss for the year ended December 31, 2014.
-We anticipate that our operating losses will substantially increase over the next several years as we expand both our commercialization activities and our discovery and research activities.
+We anticipate that we will continue to incur operating losses over the next several years as we expand both our commercialization activities and our discovery and research activities.